How Do the New LiveWire S2 Models Alpinista & Mulholland Ride?

 First Encounter with the 2025 LiveWire Electric Bikes in Berlin

 In 2025, LiveWire is bringing two electric motorcycles based on the modular Arrow platform to Europe: the S2 Alpinista and the new S2 Mulholland join the S2 Del Mar.
-Test ride in Berlin.
+Test ride them in Berlin.

 by Poky on 4/1/2025